adri-er/holbertonschool-low_level_programming/README.md

 * **Adriana Echeverri** - [adri-er](https://github.com/adri-er)

-This project was develpoed following the schedule of the foundations program in Holberton.
+This project was developed following the schedule of the foundations program in Holberton.